jcharbneau/capstone-project-rosy_economix/README.md

       - Identify strategy to back-fill as much data as possible, going back at least 35 years

 2. **Phase 2: Data Analysis and Visualization**
-    - 🚧 Implement preprocessing and alignment of data from different sources.
+    - ✅ Implement preprocessing and alignment of data from different sources.
       - Initial build out utilizing python for mass data pull for historical backfill
       - DBT for seeding and subsequent modeling of the data through to Mart level dataset.
-    - 🚧 Perform correlation analysis to identify significant relationships.
+    - ✅ Perform correlation analysis to identify significant relationships.
-    - 🚧 Create visualizations to represent the findings.
+    - ✅ Create visualizations to represent the findings.
-      - Jupyter notebooks using matplotlib, plotly and ipywidgets
+      - ~~Jupyter notebooks using matplotlib, plotly and ipywidgets~~
-      - React frontend and FastAPI backend included via docker-compose.overrides.yml (basic at this point)
+      - ✅ React frontend and FastAPI backend included via docker-compose.overrides.yml (basic at this point)
-    - ⬜ Integrate and overlay government interventions on the visualizations.
+    - ✅ Integrate and overlay government interventions on the visualizations.
-    - ⬜ Implement strategies to analyze credit card volume and delinquency data.
+    - 🚫 Implement strategies to analyze credit card volume and delinquency data.

 3. **Phase 3: Testing and Deployment**
-    - Conduct thorough testing of all components and ensure seamless integration.
+    - 🚧 Conduct thorough testing of all components and ensure seamless integration.
-    - Deploy the system in a production environment.
+    - 🚫 Deploy the system in a production environment.
-    - Monitor and maintain the system, ensuring it runs smoothly and efficiently.
+    - 🚫 Monitor and maintain the system, ensuring it runs smoothly and efficiently.

 ## Potential Use Cases